verhovsky/books-futures-explained/src/4_pin.md

 `!Unpin` it's a good sign that it's time to lay down the work and start over tomorrow with a fresh mind.

-> This is of course a joke.
+> That was of course a joke.
 There are very valid reasons for the names
 > that were chosen.
 If you want you can read a bit of the discussion from the
 > [internals thread][internals_unpin].
 The best takeaway from there in my eyes
 > is this quote from `tmandry`:
 >
 > _Think of taking a thumbtack out of a cork board so you can tweak how a flyer looks.
 For Unpin types, this unpinning is directly supported by the type; you can do this implicitly.
 You can even swap out the object with another before you put the pin back.
 For other types, you must be much more careful._

-An object with the `Unpin` marker can move.

 For the next paragraph we'll rename these markers to: